bixb922/viper-examples/README.md

 This document aims to provide more detailed information about the viper code emitter.

+# Notes
+This document is based on the interpretation of the examples provided in this repository.
+Feel free to check and reproduce the examples.
+Please report any question or issue in the issues section of this repository.

+If you like this, please star the repository.

 # An example
 ```py
 # Original Python function